Hertig-family/CPPON/readme.txt

                     = operator is used to set the size and value of the COInteger based on the data type and value of the number it is set to.

+                    += operator allows various types of integers to be added to the COInteger returning the result in the same type.

+                    -= operator allows various types of integers to be subtracted from the COInteger returning the result in the same type.

+                    *= operator allows various types of integers to be multiplied to the COInteger returning the result in the same type.

+                    /= operator allows various types of integers to be divided from the COInteger returning the result in the same type.

                     longValue() - Returns the value, no matter what size it is, as a long long.